LytixChain/lytix/README.md

 - 4 from then on

-15 confirmations maturity for mined or staked rewards ZeroCoin is in the process of removal and is in maitnenance mode
+15 confirmations maturity for mined or staked rewards ZeroCoin is removed in current source and is in maitnenance mode on Mainnet

 -------------------------